The Chief stands up at the head of the table

 Akulam the Thunderbird turns from the Chief

-points to shells he’s paid for his bride
+and points to shells he’s paid for his wife

 piled on the cedar table before them,